AndyGauge/rust/src/doc/rustdoc/src/how-to-write-documentation.md

 # How to write documentation

 Good documentation is not natural.
-There are opposing forces that make good documentation difficult.
-It requires expertise in the subject but also requires writing to a novice perspective.
-Documentation therefore often glazes over implementation detail, or leaves an explain like I'm 5 response.
+There are opposing goals that make writing good documentation difficult.
+It requires expertise in the subject but also writing to a novice perspective.
+Documentation therefore often glazes over implementation detail, or leaves readers with unanswered questions.

-There are tenants to Rust documentation that can help guide anyone through the process of documenting libraries so everyone has ample opportunity to use the code.
+There are a few tenets to Rust documentation that can help guide anyone through the process of documenting libraries so that everyone has an ample opportunity to use the code.

 This chapter covers not only how to write documentation but specifically how to write **good** documentation.
 It is important to be as clear